 The human body is a highly complex system with billions of cells that group together to make parts that we call organs.
 These parts, as well as their cells, interact with each other and support the life of the body.
 Like any complex system, this one tends to fail too – any disease can make life complicated or impossible.
 The first step of curing any disease is diagnostics.
 There are multiple imaging modalities in medicine these days: X-ray, Ultrasound, Computed tomography, Optical coherence tomography, Magnetic resonance imaging, and Microscopy.

-All these imaging modalities, except for microscopy, are used for large structures and cannot be used for cellular imaging.
 Microscopy is used for visualizing single cells and tissue.
 Different microscopic modalities can deliver volumetric data such as Multiphoton Microscopy or Confocal laser Microscopy.

 Volumetric Data